790gradml/gradML/intro.md

 $y = f(x)$ (and sometimes also what is the *confidence interval*).

-In the language of probability, both attributes $X$ and labels $Y$ are random variables.
+In the language of probability, both attributes $X$ and labels $Y$ are still random variables.
 Now, $Y$ is continuous-valued random variable.
 The conditional distribution $\mathbb{P}(Y|X)$ is of interest.
 Given attribute $X=x$, we estimate $\hat{Y}(x)$ to minimize estimation error.
 One the most common estimation error is